This is why you should choose cosmetics without microplastics

 Dit is waarom je cosmetica zonder microplastics zou moeten kiezen

-We can wrap a lot of make-up wipes on it, spread thick layers of greenwashing on top of it, conceal things with a lot of low make-up, but the fact remains that many (large) companies in the cosmetics sector deliberately continue to add rubbish to cosmetics, shampoos and skin care products.
+We can wrap a lot of make-up cloth around it, smear thick layers of greenwashing on top of it, cover things up with a lot of make-up, but the fact remains that many (large) companies in the cosmetics sector continue to deliberately add junk to cosmetics, shampoos and skin care products.

 What is microplastic?

-In addition to potentially hormone disrupting and dangerous substances, plastic microparticles are deliberately added to cosmetic products.
-Microplastics are mini-particle (liquid) plastics.
-Fortunately, the larger particles (previously used in scrubs, among other things) were banned in 2013, but today more than 500 types* of microplastics are still deliberately added to cosmetics and other products.
+In addition to potentially hormone-disrupting and hazardous substances, plastic microparticles are deliberately added to cosmetic products.
+Microplastics are mini-particles of (liquid) plastics.
+In 2013, the larger particles (previously used in scrubs, among other things) were fortunately banned, but today more than 500 types* of microplastics are still deliberately added to cosmetics and other products.

 Microplastics in cosmetics